josev2046/VW-CP12/README.md

 ## 1. Introduction

 The CP-12 is not a standard linear step sequencer; it is a radial polyrhythm engine dedicated to the *compás*—the 12-beat metric cycle foundational to flamenco.
-Specifically, it maps the driving tension of the bulería.
+Specifically, it maps the driving tension of the *bulería*.
 Where traditional drum machines lock into rigid 4/4 grids, the CP-12 generates groove through a 3-against-2 polyrhythm.
 It pits a heavy 3-beat foot pattern against intersecting 2-beat and 3-beat hand claps (*palmas*).
 The radial interface visualises this 12-step cycle as a continuous loop, geometrically mapping exactly where the duple and triple meters collide.

 ## 2. Master controls & architecture